jannewaren/rrm/README.md

 Give it some URL's to git repositories, and rrm will:
 * Clone each repository
-* Give you options (unless you chose already) to update to the latest patch, minor or major version of Ruby by updating
+* Update to the latest patch, minor or major version of Ruby by updating
+  * Dockerfile
   * Gemfile
+  * Gemfile.lock (by running bundle via Docker)
   * .gitlab-ci.yml
+  * .rubocop.yml
   * .travis.yml
-  * .rubocop.yml
-  * Dockerfile
-* Run bundler inside Docker (with the new Ruby version) to upgrade Gemfile.lock
+* Push changes in a new branch to remote

+Staying up to date with new Ruby versions on tens of projects should be easier than ever!

+Optionally you can update gems as well, either all of them or just some groups like dev and test.

 ## Running it